 He returned to his old school, Hautlieu, in Jersey to teach physics in the science department for 19 years before illness led to his resignation.
 During this time he contributed poems to the occasional school publication “High Places”.
 After a six month break he returned to working life, becoming the IT trainer at Jersey Health and Social Services.
 On leaving Jersey, he spent six months in St Heliers, Auckland before moving to the winterless North of New Zealand and settling in Whangarei, where he also worked as an IT trainer.

 Martin’s writing is often informed by his scientific background.
 He takes delight in the similarities between poetry and scientific expression, where sophisticated concepts can be condensed and expressed with elegance.
 Occasionally he even writes on a scientific topic.
 He enjoys reading across a wide range of subjects and authors.
 Ted Hughes, T S Eliot, Herman Hesse, Alan Garner, Michael Leunig and the Book of Common Prayer are current favourites among many others.

 Martin is an extensive listener of popular music and the spoken word, tunes into BBC radio and takes great enjoyment from old and new episodes of “I’m Sorry, I Haven’t a Clue”.
-Occasionally he will visit an exhibition, theatre or opera house, and recalls performances of Sophocle’s three Theban plays performed at the RSC in one day, Shostakovich’s “Lady Macbeth of Mtsensk” at the Bastille and David Hockney’s exhibition ”A Bigger Picture” at the Royal Academy of Arts as notable highlights.
+Occasionally he will visit an exhibition, theatre or opera house, and recalls performances of Sophocle’s three Theban plays performed in one day at the RSC, Shostakovich’s “Lady Macbeth of Mtsensk” at the Bastille and David Hockney’s exhibition ”A Bigger Picture” at the Royal Academy of Arts as notable highlights.
 He also took great delight at viewing the total solar eclipse from the Great Barrier Reef in 2012.
 Most recently, he visited Wolf Creek crater, the Henbury craters and Gosses Bluff, crossing the Tanami desert en route.